-The first is the sheer size of the routing tables.
+The first metric of interest is the sheer size of the routing tables.
 Each router needs to store a local database of all prefixes announced by each routing peer.
 In addition, conventional routing design places a complete set of "best" paths into each line card and performs a lookup into this forwarding data structure for each packet.
-This may not sound all that challenging until you do some basic calculations and work out that at 100Gbps (which is not uncommon these days) that means that a single such "wire" could present one valid 64 octet IP packet every 5 nanoseconds.
+This may not sound all that challenging until you do some basic calculations and work out that at 100Gbps (which is increasingly common these days) that means that a single such "wire" could present one valid 64 octet IP packet every 5 nanoseconds.
 Performing a lookup into a data structure of around one million entries for an imprecise match of a 32-bit value within 5 nanoseconds represents an extremely challenging silicon design problem.
-The larger the search space, the harder the problem!
+Even with an optimally balanced binary search structure that's a minimum of 10 comparison operations, and as they are sequential.
+The individual comparisons need to be performed within half a nanosecond.
+The larger the routing search space, the harder the problem!

 Secondly, there is the overall stability of the system.
 Processing a routing update requires several lookups into local data structures as well as local processing steps.
 Each router has a finite capacity to process updates, and once the update rate exceeds this local processing capability, then the router will start to queue up unprocessed updates.
-The router will start to lag in real time, so that the information a BGP speaker is propagating reflects a past local topology, not necessarily the current local topology.
-If this lag continues then at some point updates may be dropped from the queue.
+In the worst case, the router will start to lag in real time, so that the information a BGP speaker is propagating reflects a past local topology, not necessarily the current local topology.
+If this lag continues then at some point unprocessed updates may be dropped from the queue.
 BGP has no inherent periodic refresh capability, so when information is dropped the router, and its neighbours fall out of sync with the network topology.
 At its most benign, the router will advertise "ghost" routes where the prefix is no longer reachable, yet the out-of-sync router will continue to advertise reachability.
 At its worst, the router will set up a loop condition and as traffic enters the loop it will continue to circulate through the loop until the packet's TTL expires.
 This may cause saturation of the underlying transmission system and trigger further outages which, in turn, may add to the routing load.

-So, the critical metrics we are interested in are the size of the routing space and its level of updates, or "churn".
-In this first part of the annual routing and addressing report we'll concentrate on the BGP routing table size and defer consideration of churn to the next part, and wrap it up with a final part to examine addressing.
+The critical metrics we are interested in are the size of the routing space and its level of updates, or "churn".